buyafariz/data-science-portfolio/README.md

 # **Data Science Portfolio**

-Hello, terima kasih telah berkunjung! 👋
+Hello, and welcome! 👋

-Repository ini berisi kumpulan project mandiri yang saya kerjakan menggunakan SQL dan Machine Learning.
-Setiap proyek mencakup eksplorasi data, analisis, serta penerapan algoritma untuk mendapatkan wawasan yang bernilai.
-Saya berharap repository ini dapat bermanfaat bagi siapa saja yang tertarik mempelajari data science, baik untuk referensi maupun inspirasi dalam mengembangkan proyek serupa.
+This repository contains a collection of independent projects I have worked on using SQL and Machine Learning.
+Each project includes data exploration, analysis, and the application of algorithms to extract valuable insights.
+I hope this repository can be useful for anyone interested in data science, whether for reference or inspiration to develop similar projects.

-## **Daftar Proyek**
+## **Project List**
-📚 [Books Collection Analysis using SQL](https://github.com/buyafariz/data-science-portfolio/tree/main/Books%20Collection%20Analysis%20using%20SQL) – Analisis koleksi buku menggunakan query SQL untuk menggali insight dari dataset.
+📚 [Books Collection Analysis using SQL](https://github.com/buyafariz/data-science-portfolio/tree/main/Books%20Collection%20Analysis%20using%20SQL) – Analyzing book collections using SQL queries to extract insights.
-🎬 [Online Movie Sales Data Analysis using SQL](https://github.com/buyafariz/data-science-portfolio/tree/main/Online%20Movie%20Sales%20Data%20Analysis%20using%20SQL) – Eksplorasi dan analisis penjualan film secara online dengan SQL.
+🎬 [Online Movie Sales Data Analysis using SQL](https://github.com/buyafariz/data-science-portfolio/tree/main/Online%20Movie%20Sales%20Data%20Analysis%20using%20SQL) – Exploring and analyzing online movie sales data with SQL.
-🥦 [Vegetable Image Classification using CNN](https://github.com/buyafariz/data-science-portfolio/tree/main/Vegetable%20Image%20Classification%20using%20CNN) – Model klasifikasi gambar sayuran menggunakan Convolutional Neural Network (CNN).
+🥦 [Vegetable Image Classification using CNN](https://github.com/buyafariz/data-science-portfolio/tree/main/Vegetable%20Image%20Classification%20using%20CNN) – Classifying vegetable images using Convolutional Neural Networks (CNN).

-## **Teknologi yang Digunakan**
+## **Technologies Used**
-SQL: Data wrangling, querying, dan analisis.
+SQL: Data wrangling, querying, and analysis.
-Python: Exploratory Data Analysis (EDA), machine learning, dan visualisasi data.
+Python: Exploratory Data Analysis (EDA), machine learning, and data visualization.
 Libraries: Pandas, NumPy, Matplotlib, Seaborn, TensorFlow.

-💡 Jangan ragu untuk memberikan feedback atau berdiskusi!
+💡 Feel free to provide feedback or start a discussion!
-Jika Anda memiliki saran, pertanyaan, atau ingin berkolaborasi, silakan hubungi saya atau buat issue di repository ini. 🚀
+If you have any suggestions, questions, or would like to collaborate, feel free to reach out or create an issue in this repository. 🚀

-## **Kontak & Sumber Tambahan**
+## **Contact & Additional Resources**
 - Medium: https://medium.com/@buyaalfariz
 - LinkedIn: https://linkedin.com/in/buyaalfariz
 - GitHub: https://github.com/buyaalfariz